• Disease Overview

 Summary

-Snyder-Robinson syndrome (SRS) is a rare X-linked intellectual disability (XLID) disorder in which affected males have a slender build with long limbs, angular profile, and prominent muscles or bones (asthenic habitus), low muscle mass, some abnormal facial features (dysmorphism), speech abnormalities, outward curvature and lateral curvature of the spine (kyphoscoliosis) and decreased bone mass leading to fragile bones (osteoporosis).
+Snyder-Robinson syndrome (SRS) is a rare disorder of intellectual disability that only affect males.
+Affected males have a slender build with long limbs, angular profile and prominent muscles or bones (asthenic habitus), low muscle mass, some abnormal facial features (dysmorphism), speech abnormalities, outward curvature and lateral curvature of the spine (kyphoscoliosis) and decreased bone mass leading to fragile bones (osteoporosis).
 Seizures are also rather common.
-The syndrome results from an inactivating mutation in the spermine synthase (SMS) gene resulting in an inability to convert spermidine to spermine.

 Introduction